RiccardoRossetto/meta-transactions-td8/README.md

 ### 6) Claim a Token on contract [0x3e2E325Ffd39BBFABdC227D31093b438584b7FC3](https://rinkeby.etherscan.io/address/0x3e2e325ffd39bbfabdc227d31093b438584b7fc3) through contract [0x53bb77F35df71f463D1051061B105Aafb9A87ea1](https://rinkeby.etherscan.io/address/0x53bb77f35df71f463d1051061b105aafb9a87ea1)

-To claim a token we had to sign a hash with our main account which was white-listed in the previous point, then send said message with another account, so as before we got our accounts:
+To claim a token we had to sign an hash with our main account which was white-listed in the previous point, then use the signature as an argument in the call of the claimAToken function which was sent from our secondary account.

 ```bash
 truffle(rinkeby)> let acc = await web3.eth.getAccounts()